 Go back to "Publications"

-Improving our understanding of the effects of water use on river flows
+Improving our understanding of the effects of water use on river flows: A case study for the Wellington and Manawatū-Whanganui regions for the period June 2015 to June 2018

-It is critical that we protect New Zealand’s freshwater resources from overuse, yet there is a lack of data on the impacts of water use on the freshwater system.
-At present we can estimate the maximum potential pressures through consented legal allocations, but not the actual alterations in streamflow.
-This study demonstrates a replicable methodology for estimating the effects of actual water use on natural streamflow, using data from Greater Wellington and Horizons regional councils.
-It builds on previous methods for estimating the effects of freshwater extractions by comparing daily measured abstraction rates to daily measured streamflow, allowing much more precise insights than previously possible.
+This study shows a replicable methodology for estimating the effects of actual water use on natural streamflow.
+It uses data from the Greater Wellington and Horizons regional councils.
+It builds on previous methods for estimating the effects of freshwater extractions by comparing daily measured abstraction rates to daily measured streamflow, allowing more precise insights than previously possible.

-It is critical that we protect New Zealand’s freshwater resources from overuse, yet there is a lack of data on the impacts of water use on the freshwater system.
-At present we can estimate the maximum potential pressures through consented legal allocations, but not the actual alterations in streamflow.
-This study demonstrates a replicable methodology for estimating the effects of actual water use on natural streamflow, using data from Greater Wellington and Horizons regional councils.
-It builds on previous methods for estimating the effects of freshwater extractions by comparing daily measured abstraction rates to daily measured streamflow, allowing much more precise insights than previously possible.
+This study shows a replicable methodology for estimating the effects of actual water use on natural streamflow.
+It uses data from the Greater Wellington and Horizons regional councils.
+It builds on previous methods for estimating the effects of freshwater extractions by comparing daily measured abstraction rates to daily measured streamflow, allowing more precise insights than previously possible.

 See more on...